Preparing for Winter Storms

 How To Prepare For A Winter Storm

-C96296F4-D591-4CBF-AF28-827DEC25972FHeavy snow, ice, sub-zero temperatures and high winds create conditions that make travel impossible and may affect utilities and emergency services.
-Winter weather can also have a significant impact on your family and home if you’re not ready for it.
+Winter weather can also significantly impact your family and home if you’re not ready for it.
 Preparing for winter storms can help keep your family safe and prevent damage to your home.

 Know Your Weather